kfstorm/carnivore/README.md

 ## Features

 1. Trigger web page archiving by various methods.
+    - Paste a URL to the interactive CLI.
     - Send a URL to a Telegram channel with a Telegram bot involved.
     - (More triggering methods could be added as needed.)
 2. Archive the web page with various formats.